smaremanda/add-in-docs/overview/loading-the-dom-and-runtime-environment.md

 ![Flow of events when starting Outlook add-in](../images/olowawecon15_LoadingDOMAgaveRuntime.png)

-The events occur when an Outlook add-in starts:
+The following events occur when an Outlook add-in starts: